Koston-0xDEADBEEF/MiSTer-ROMweasel/README.md

 joystick, including tagging multiple games at once and PgUp/PgDn.
 You still won't be able to type anything, though.

+On startup, ROMweasel asks if you want to re-download ROM repository metadata.
+This is required, if any of the ROM repositories have been updated or the local metadata is corrupted.

 ## Configuration

 The script sources `/media/fat/Scripts/.config/romweasel/settings.sh` for user